 - Mosquito-proof your home by draining standing water where mosquitoes breed.

-- Help your community by reporting dead birds to reduce your risk for becoming sick.
+- Help your community by reporting sick or dead birds to reduce your risk for becoming sick.

 Oregon Health Authority, Public Health Division works with local health departments, mosquito control districts and other agencies to detect and test for the presence of WNV.

 What is required?